I started looking for a microcontroller that I could play with as

 - Parts readily available.
 I used the Digikey catalog as they have many

-families of controllers available and they're a great distributor. - Parts readily available in DIP packages for prototyping (see my banner).
+- Parts readily available in DIP packages for prototyping (see my banner).

 - Reasonably C-friendly instruction set.
 I used Z-80 in college and it